 To add notes, simply start typing in this box, it will automatically save.
 These notes are shown near the top of the invoice PDF.

-Click 'Files' to upload files you want to attach to this invoice.
+Click 'Files' then 'Upload File' to upload files you want to attach to this invoice.

 Click contract to select one of your default contracts to share with the customer when you email the invoice out.
 This is useful in getting customer sign-off on an invoice.